scutdig/PyChip-py-hcl/README.md

 PyHCL is powered by [FIRRTL](https://github.com/freechipsproject/firrtl), an intermediate representation for digital circuit design.

 PyHCL-generated circuits can be compiled to the widely-used HDL Verilog.

+Attention: The back end of the compilation is highly experimental.

 ## Getting Started